KAYAMAc/tui/README.md

 The dashboard automatically detects all configured Kubernetes contexts and highlights the currently active one.

 ### Real-time Resource Information
-- **Pods**: Shows readiness status, restart counts, and current phase
+- **Pods**: Shows readiness status, restart counts, current phase, and age since creation
-- **Services**: Displays service types, cluster/external IPs, and port configurations
+- **Services**: Displays service types, cluster/external IPs, port configurations, and age
-- **Deployments**: Shows replica status and availability
+- **Deployments**: Shows replica status, availability, and age since creation
-- **ConfigMaps/Secrets**: Shows the number of data items
+- **ConfigMaps/Secrets**: Shows the number of data items and age since creation

 ### Interactive Operations
 Click on any resource to see context-sensitive operations.
 The dashboard automatically adjusts available operations based on the resource type.